Editor’s Note: This post on social media ROI from 2011 is made up of equal parts of humor, sarcasm and frustration. Not necessarily in that order.

-Son, we live in a world that has no walls, where conversations must start, and end with relationships built on trust.
+We live in a world that has no walls.
+Where market conversations start and end with relationships built on trust.

 We would rather you just said thank you, and went on your way.
-Alternatively you could explain the ROI of putting your pants on in the morning.
-Otherwise, we suggest you pick up a Twitter handle, or Quora account, and stand on a listening post.
+Alternatively, you could explain the ROI of putting your pants on in the morning.
+Otherwise, we suggest you start managing a Twitter handle or observe from on a listening post.
 You’d be surprised what you might learn.

 Haha!
 Thanks Krista.
 It's one of my favorite movies and Jack does a great job in it - the bad guy you love.
 As far as social media, indeed, sadly, it seems sometimes we are stuck between people who are yet to adopt it and those that would deny it.
 I really believe social media, including the larger online space, are changing how we market, perhaps even the definition of marketing.
 Glad you liked the post!

 Wow, I think this post gave me goosebumps!
 Great job summarizing the many frustrations social media advocates experience.
 I have to remind myself that not everyone may get it like I do, nor be as enthusiastic as me about the potential with social media.
 I also remind myself that patience is a virtue.
 At least I'm not alone!